VMLYR/journey-driven-development/en/02_process/04_agile_and_devops.md

 DevOps seeks to tear down the barriers between those responsible for developing and operating software.
 As barriers fall, operational processes must evolve in order to deliver speed and stability simultaneously.
 Efforts that do not require both speed and stability as equal goods are sure to deliver neither.

+Accounts of DevOps are often told as stories.
+Perhaps the most famous DevOps story to date is *The Phoenix Project* by Gene Kim.[^Phoenix] This fictional account tells the tale of Bill Palmer who is elevated lead software delivery for Parts Unlimited.
+Palmer is coached by a sage advisor who teaches him the Three Ways and helps him understand how lean manufacturing applies to the delivery of IT Systems.
+These techniques ultimately allow him to help deliver software that allows the business to deliver software to meet customer needs.

+The close history of DevOps and Agile is popularly told as Patrick DeBois was frustrated by walls of separation between application development and operations teams.[^OriginDevOps]
+In 2008, DeBois met with Andrew Schafer to discuss the topic of "Agile Infrastructure."
+One of the first public expressions of what "Agile Infrastructure" or "Agile Systems Administration" might look for was presented in 2009 at the O'Reilly Velocity Conference.
+John Allspaw and Paul Hammond described the process and tools they used to achieve more than ten deploys per day.[^TenPerDay]

 [^Phoenix]: Gene Kim, Keven Behr, and George Spafford, *The Phoenix Project: A Novel about IT, DevOps, and Helping Your Business Win* (Portland: IT Revolution, 2018).
 [^OriginDevOps]: Steve Mezak, "The Origins of DevOps: What's in a Name?", accessed March 8, 2019, [https://devops.com/the-origins-of-devops-whats-in-a-name/](https://devops.com/the-origins-of-devops-whats-in-a-name/)